tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * Define correlation and explain how to calculate it in Pandas.

-* Visualize trends through rolling statistics that minimize data noise.
+* Visualize trends through rolling statistics that smooth datasets and minimize data noise.

-* Compare the volatility of a portfolio against the overall market.
+* Compare the volatility of a portfolio against the overall market (beta).

 * Calculate expected returns of a portfolio utilizing custom weights.

 * Build and optimize a portfolio by factoring in risk, correlation, and returns.

 * Compare a portfolio's performance to other portfolios.

 ### Instructor Notes

 * This lesson brings the heat on two fronts: statistics and financial knowledge.
 Not all students have experience in these subjects, so be mindful of this during class discussions and demonstrations.
-Be clear in your lectures, present code and charts visually whenever possible, and incorporate real-world examples.
+Be clear in your lectures, present code and charts visually whenever possible, and draw from your industry experience.

 * Be aware that students may be confused about the differences between correlation and beta.
-Both attempt to measure relationships between variables; but whereas correlation measures the linear relationship between two variables, beta measures the unit-driven relationship between two variables (beta and stock returns).
+Both attempt to measure relationships between variables; but whereas correlation measures the linear relationship between two variables, beta measures the unit-driven relationship between two variables (stock A returns vs. stock B returns).
 Be sure to explain these concepts clearly and allow time for students to ask questions.

-* When explaining the notion of rolling statistics and how they benefit in identifying statistical trends, it may be helpful to provide a visual by comparing the original data trend against the smoothed trend of the rolling statistic (mean or standard deviation).
+* When explaining the notion of rolling statistics and how they benefit in identifying statistical trends, emphasize the comparison of the original data trend against the smoothed trend of the rolling statistic (mean or standard deviation).

 * When discussing portfolios and its characteristics––risk, return, correlation––explain the concepts in terms of money.
 For example, if you start with $10,000, how would a poorly optimized portfolio compare with one that is not?

 * Have your TAs keep class on schedule with the [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (5 min)

 Introduce today's lesson and get students excited for what they are about to learn.
 Today is when they will truly leverage Pandas to create insightful financial analyses.

 **File:** [Slideshow](placeholder)

 Welcome students to the third day of Pandas!
-Introduce the concepts that will be covered in today's class.
+Open the slideshow and introduce the concepts that will be covered in today's class.
 Tell students the following:

 * In the previous two classes, we focused on Pandas basics and single-stock evaluation.
 Today, students will transition to analyzing groups of stocks (stock portfolios) to achieve the best risk-to-reward ratio for their investments.

 * The focus of this lesson is on using Pandas to make more informed––and better!––investments.
 Students will be learning and using techniques used by financial analysts, quantitative traders, and portfolio managers.
 This should feel exciting and invigorating!

 * Students should be prepared to themselves mentally today, as they go from analyzing a single variable to analyzing an amalgamation of variables with relationships to one another.

 * Get excited!
 Feel energized!
 Today is the day where students truly begin leveraging the power of Pandas to create truly insightful analyses that can benefit their skills in financial analysis and investing.